-While it is possible to home shop without pre-approval, it can often be far preferable to do so.
+While it is possible to shop for a home without pre-qualification, it can often be far preferable to do so.
 It’s an important step if you wish to avoid major disappointments later.
-Getting pre-approved is often easier than you might think.
+Getting pre-qualified is often easier than you might think.

 - You will then know how much you will be able to borrow, how much you will need for the down payment, and how much your monthly payments are likely to be.
 Looking for your next home then becomes easier since you will know that you can get financing, and you will know the upper limit of your price range.

-- Your Amplify Credit Union mortgage specialist will also give you a pre-approval letter.
-You should also ask for a pre-qualification letter, which is more important than a pre-approval letter.
-The pre-qualification letter is stronger than a pre-approval letter and will confirm to sellers that you can obtain financing.
-It will be an important negotiation tool to give you leverage over those buyers that only have a pre-approval letter.
-In fact, many sellers will not even respond to an offer without a pre-qualification letter.
+- Your Amplify Credit Union Mortgage Loan Originator will also provide you with a pre-qualification letter.
+The pre-qualification letter will confirm to sellers that you can obtain financing.
+It will be an important negotiation tool to give you leverage over those buyers that don't have a pre-qualification letter.
+In fact, many sellers may not respond to an offer without a pre-qualification letter.

 Mistake #2: Rushing to Buy Without Doing the Research First

 Many buyers are so excited and anxious to get started with their home search that they forget to do some research and planning first.